Newspaper Page Text

 call him friend again.
 For Moore,

-whether he wills it or not, is prob
+whether he wills it or not. is prob

-the remainder of a life sentence
+the remainder, of a life sentence

-He is now 63 years old.
+He is now 63 years old

-Moore was arrested here severa)
+Moore was arrested here several

 possession.
 He served forty days